(39 Old Topsail Road, St. John's)

 The house remained as the Parker family residence for decades.
 John Parker passed away in 1961 and his wife died in 1963.
 During this time their son, Jay, moved back into the property.
 He and his wife, Geraldine, raised seven children in the house in the next 30 years.
 In 1995 the property was sold to Elaine Hann who now runs a bed and breakfast in the house.

 The Lea was named for its location on Old Topsail Road.
 Built on almost a half-acre of land, it is also on the lee, or sheltered side, of the Waterford Valley.
 The lot of land is also graced with more than 30 maple trees planted by the house's original owner.

 The Lea is a Tudor-style, two-storeyed wooden house with colonial columns, a styled roof, double-bevelled glass entryway and wrought-iron gates and fencing.
 Inspired by the low beam ceiling in the Doulton family home in Scotland, one of the unique aspects of the Lea is the large reception hall with its panelled walls.

 Altered little since it was built the house remains in excellent shape.
 The Lea was recognised as a Registered Heritage Structure in November 1997.

-Also view the The Lea Registered Heritage Structure, and the Leaside Manor - City of St. John's Heritage Site on the Heritage Foundation of Newfoundland and Labrador web site.
+Also view the The Lea Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site.
 The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
 To view a complete list or search for a particular structure visit the Heritage Foundation's Property Search page.